Custom Website Development vs Template 2026 – Honest Comparison

 • Cumulative Layout Shift typically 0.3+ (poor)

-This isn’t the developer’s fault - it’s how the template was assembled.
-A custom site never has these issues because we only ship the code that’s actually needed.
+This is not the developer's fault — it is how the template was assembled.
+A custom site never has these issues because we ship only the code that is actually needed.

 What “custom” means in 2026 — not all the same